SymfonyCasts/api-platform/sfcasts/validation.md

 # Validation

-Coming soon...

-In a traditional Symfony APP with forms validation is so simple.
-Unfortunately with API Platform is just as simple and it kind of takes care of things we don't even need to think about.
-So first of all, let's try this.
-What's, what's one way that you can screw up as an API?
-We can actually send invalid JSON, I'll kill that last little curly brace.
-That's Ellen invalid JSON, which if you're creating your own API end points, you would actually need the handle and give back.
-And I say our message with this, if we just get it automatically when you check out comes back with an `@context` of `/api/context/error`.
-And this is a `hydra:Error` type.
-So this is kind of a built in a clients understand hydra and understand that this was some sort of an air that happened and it's a 400 status code automatically, which is correct.
-And it tells you that there's a syntax error.
-The trace here will only show, um, when we're in development mode.
-So that's awesome.
-And what happens if we just delete everything?

-well I actually don't really everything everything do at least a `{}`.

-perfect.
-This time we get a 500 error.
-It's actually giving us an air from our database because of a couple of our columns cannot be null.
-By the way, in Symfony 4.3 as I mentioned earlier, you might already get a validation error from this because it uses the doctrine metadata to automatically add some, some validation rules.
-But even if you do are in this situation this week, this is something we want to prevent.
-It's the same thing when you build a Symfony form.
-If you allow the foreign to be completely blank because you forgot to add cirrus, I validation you are going to get a 500 error or weird things are gonna happen.
-So we need to add validation, which turns out is just super beautiful.
-It's the exact way we've been doing all along.
-It's just with annotation.
-So, uh, above `title`, let's say, let's `@Assert\NotBlank()` Let's also add an `@Assert\Length()` here.
-I'll say that the `min=` needs to be 2 the `max=` is going to be 50 and we'll even uh, control the `maxMessage=""` to say, "Describe your cheese and 50 chars or less".
-And let's see the other fields.

-How about `@Assert\NotBlank()` about `$description`?
-That is a little bit odd because we actually are using the tech, right?
-It's actually calling, `setDescription()`, `setTextDescription()` from behind the seat and you haven't seen,

-This will cause the air to be attached to the `$description` of property, which, which should make sense.
-And then down here, let's put `@Assert\NotBlank()` on price and you could also maybe put something to make that it's above zero.
+There are a *bunch* of different ways that an API client can send bad data: they might send malformed JSON... or send a blank `title` field... maybe because a user forgot to fill in a field on the frontend.
+The job of our API is to respond to *all* of these situations in an informative and consistent way so that errors can be easily understood, parsed and communicated back to humans.

+## Invalid JSON Handling

+This is one of the areas where API Platform *really* excels.
+Let's do some
+experimenting: what happens if we accidentally send some invalid JSON?
+Remove the last curly brace.

+Try it!
+Woh!
+Nice!
+This comes back with a *new* "type" of resource: a `hydra:error`.
+If an API client understands Hydra, they'll instantly know that this response contains error details.
+And even if someone has *never* heard of Hydra before, this is a *super* clear response.
+And, *most* importantly, *every* error has the same structure.

+The status code is also 400 - which means the client made an error in the request - and `hydra:description` says "Syntax error".
+Without doing anything, API Platform is already handling this case.
+Oh, and the `trace`, while maybe useful right now during development, will *not* show up in the production environment.

+## Field Validation

+What happens if we just delete everything and send an *empty* request?
+Oh... that's *still* technically invalid JSON.
+Try just `{}`.

+Ah... *this* time we get a 500 error: the database is exploding because some of the columns cannot be null.
+Oh, and like I mentioned earlier, if you're using Symfony 4.3, you might already see a validation error instead of a database error because of a new feature where validation rules are automatically added by reading the Doctrine database rules.

+But, whether you're seeing a 500 error, or Symfony is *at least* adding some basic validation for you, the input data that's allowed is something *we* want to control:
+I want to decide the *exact* rules for each field.

+Adding validation rules is... oh, so nice.
+And, unless you're new to Symfony, this will look *delightfully* boring.
+Above `title`, to make it required, add `@Assert\NotBlank()`.
+Let's also add `@Assert\Length()` here with, how about, `min=2` and `max=50`.
+Heck, let's even set the `maxMessage` to

+> Describe your cheese in 50 chars or less

+What else?
+Above `description`, add `@Assert\NotBlank`.
+And for price, `@Assert\NotBlank()`.
+You could also add a `GreaterThan` constraint to make sure this is above zero.

-All right.
-So, so for, if we switched back over now and we still have our empty response, I mean you're not sending any fields.
-Yes.
-Look at this.
-It's awesome.
-It's `@type` of `ConstraintViolationList`.
-That's one of the types that was described by our JSON-LD documentation at `/api/docs.jsonld`.
+Ok, switch back over and try sending *no* data again.
+Woh!
+It's awesome!
+The `@type` is `ConstraintViolationList`!
+That's one of the types that was described by our JSON-LD documentation!

-See down here under `supportedClasses`, there's entry point, but there's also a `ConstraintViolation` and `ConstraintViolationList` to kind of describes what these are supposed to look like and what properties they're supposed to have.
-So it is actually a type of resource where were you turning in?
-Air Resource has a `violations` key and blow their kind of shows you the `propertyPath` where it's coming from and the `message`.
-So just kind of like works automatically out of the box.
-It's super, super nice.
-Um, and if we did pass a `title`, And that was way too long.

-Yup.
-And our custom message shows up right there.
-So one thing you might be thinking about that was about this `price`, right?
-The only annotation I added here was at, not blank, but what's preventing us from adding a word to that?
-Something that's not even a valid, uh, a key.
-So let's try that.

-Let's say `price` is going to be `apple`, totally invalid setting.

-Let me execute this.
-It actually fails where they 400 air and you can see that it says the type or the price price.
-Attri it must be into string given it fails during the, you kind of look down at the trace here.
-It fails during the deserealization process.
-So it's not actually a validation air.
-Uh, it's a DC realization air, but to the user, it actually looks the same.
-It's a 400 air and um, and they get like a good description, let's talking about it.
-So kind of someone with forms, you don't even need to worry about some of the type of safe sort of a rules.
-A API platform knows the types of your fields and it's going to make sure that something insane doesn't get pushed there.
-You'll need need to do business rule validation.
-Basically making sure that fields aren't blank, are within some range that you need.
-So you have validation works exactly like it's always worked in Symfony and a pamphlet from maps it to the API responses and messages that we want without doing any work.
+Go to `/api/docs.jsonld`.
+Down under `supportedClasses`, there's `EntryPoint` and here is `ConstraintViolation` and `ConstraintViolationList`, which describes what each of these types look like.

+And the data on the response is really useful: a `violations` array where each error has a `propertyPath` - so we know what field that error is coming from - and `message`.
+So... it all just... works!

+And if you try passing a `title` that's longer than 50 characters... and execute, there's our custom message.

+## Validation for Passing Invalid Types

+Perfect!
+We're done!
+But wait... aren't we missing a bit of validation on the `price` field?
+We have `@NotBlank`... but what's preventing us from sending *text* for this field?
+Anything?

+Let's try it!
+Set the price to `apple`, and execute.

+Ha!
+It *fails* with a 400 status code!
+That's awesome!
+It says:

+> The type of the price attribute must be int, string given

+If you look closely, it's failing during the deserialization process.
+It's not *technically* a validation error - it's a serialization error.
+But to the API client, it looks just about the same, except that this returns an Error type instead of a `ConstraintViolationList`... which probably makes sense: if some JavaScript is making this request, that JavaScript should probably have some built-in validation rules to prevent the user from *ever* adding text to the price field.

+The point is: API Platform, well, really, the serializer, knows the types of your fields and will make sure that nothing insane gets passed.
+It *knows* that price is an integer from *two* sources actually: the Doctrine `@ORM\Column` metadata on the field *and* the argument type-hint on `setPrice()`.

+The only thing *we* really need to worry about is adding "business rules" validation: adding the `@Assert` validation constraints to say that this field is required, that field has a min length, etc. Basically, validation in API Platform works *exactly* like validation in *every* Symfony app.
+And API Platform takes care of the boring work of mapping serialization and validation failures to a 400 status code and descriptive, consistent error responses.

+Next, let's create a *second* API Resource!
+A User!
+Because things will get *really* interesting when we start creating *relations* between resources.